ERASMUS MOBILITY CONSORTIUM CALL FOR APPLICATIONS ERASMUS STUDENT MOBILITY FOR PLACEMENT (TRAINEESHIP/INTERNSHIP)

 REQUIRED APPLICATION DOCUMENTS

-- Europass CV (Click here for a CV template)
+4. Europass CV (click here for a CV template)

-Important Notice: Letters of Acceptance must be submitted to the Consortium contact person no later than December 14, 2018!
+Please note that student mobility for placement has two stages.
+Letters of Acceptance must be submitted to the Consortium contact person no later than March 31st, 2019!
 Failure to do so will result in denial of applications.

 FOREIGN LANGUAGE PROFICIENCY

 Language Proficiency Criteria will be set by the relevant Higher Education Institution.
-For further information on Language Proficiency Criteria and Examinations, please contact your Consortium Representative.
+For further information on Language Proficiency Criteria and Assessment, please contact Consortium Representatives

 - Each Consortium Partner will create their own list of criteria and evaluation.